eProsima/Discovery-Server/README.md

 	- **subscriber** introduced for testing purposes.
 Creates a dummy publisher characterized by *profile_name*, *topic*, *creation_time*, and *removal_time*.

 + **clients** introduced for testing purposes.
 It's a list of dummy clients that the discovery-server must create and setup.
 Must contain at least a **client** tag.
 Each client admits the following attributes:
     - **name** non-mandatory but advisable for debugging purposes.
-    - **profile_name** identifies the profile associated with this server is a mandatory one.
+    - **profile_name** identifies the profile associated with this client is a mandatory one.
     - **server** specifies the prefix of the server we want to link to.
 This optional attribute saves us the nuisance of creating a **ServerList** (only if this client references a single server).
 Based on this prefix the discover-server parser would search for the corresponding server locators within the config file.